hphelion/documentation/cloudos/install.install-modules-reference.md

 <td> false </td>
 <td> Boolean indicating whether CNAME Lookup middleware is enabled for Swift.
 CNAME Lookup translates an unknown domain in the host header to something that ends with the configured `storage_domain` by looking up the given domain's CNAME record in DNS.
-See https://github.com/openstack/swift/blob/master/swift/common/middleware/cname_lookup.py. </td>
+See the
+<a href="https://github.com/openstack/swift/blob/master/swift/common/middleware/cname_lookup.py" target="new9">CNAME Lookup documentation</a>. </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td> Lookup depth </td>
 <td> 1 </td>
-<td> The CNAME middleware will continue to follow a CNAME chain in DNS until it finds a record ending in the configured storage domain or it reaches the configured
+<td> The CNAME middleware will continue to follow a CNAME chain in DNS until it finds a record ending in the configured storage domain or it
-maximum lookup depth.
+reaches the configured maximum lookup depth.
 If a match is found, the environment's Host header is rewritten and the request is passed further down the WSGI chain. </td>
 </tr>

 <tr style="background-color: white; color: black;">